roberto1648/sampling-of-biased-physical-signals/README.md

 ![png](README_files/README_22_4.png)

-As it can be seen, random sampling the phases produces a dataset strongly biased towards low-value signals.
-As shown below, the performance of random sampling is even worse than it seems since the signal ranges all the way to ~0.9.
-To see this we will perform an input optimization.
+As it can be seen, random sampling the phases produces a dataset strongly biased towards low-valued signals.
+As shown below, the performance of random sampling is even worse than it seems from the histogram above.
+The signal values extend all the way to ~0.9.
+To see this we will perform an optimization.

 # 3 Signal optimization

 While developing any sampling procedure it is important to know the signal range.
 In this particular system, the minimum signal is equal to zero (i.e., the population of state $|3\rangle$ cannot be less than zero).
-From the random sampling above we see that the minimum signal can be obtained by a large set of (randomly chosen) inputs.
-To find the (yet unknown) limit at the other end, we will run a signal optimization.
+From the results shown above we see that signals close to the minimum can be obtained through random sampling.
+To find the (yet unknown) limit at the higher signal end we will run a signal optimization.

-The optimization will be performed by a genetic algorithm (GA) which will attempt to maximize the signal function defined above.
+The signal optimization will be performed by a genetic algorithm (GA).

 ## 3.1 Fitness function

-The fitness function wraps the signal function to include graphing and saving procedures that are called by the GA.
-Additionaly, a penalty for 'complexity' is introduced, which reduces the fitness by a small amount depending on how much the phase changes (i.e., the penaly is proportional to the phase's derivative).
-The chosen form for the penalty will tend to smooth the phase for non important pixels.
+The GA fitness function wraps the signal function defined above to include graphing and saving procedures that are optionally called by the GA.
+A 'complexity' penalty is also added to the fitness.
+The penalty consists in reducing the fitness by a small amount depending on how much the inputs change (i.e., the penalty is proportional to the input derivative).
+The chosen form for the penalty will tend to smooth the phase inputs for non-relevant pixels.

 ```python